ayaovi/LuckyDivisor/README.md

 #### src

 It contains the javascript source files as well as the .html file that loads the game in the browser.
 Most of these source files represent a game component (e.g. Cube, Column etc...) while other represent action to be performed on game elements (e.g. CubeCollisionHandler, PnCubeMotionHandler etc...).
 It should also be noted that some of them are events as well.
+This directory also contains the index.html file that can be loaded up to play the game.
+With a local server running, this file is loaded automatically once you try openning navigating to the directory from the browser.

 #### test